a4kashhh/MaxBetweennessGNN/README.md

 ## Overview

-This project implements a simplified Graph Neural Network (GNN) framework for predicting missing edges in a network that can reduce the **maximum betweenness centrality** of the graph.
+This project implements a simplified Graph Neural Network (GNN) framework for predicting missing edges in a network that can reduce the maximum betweenness centrality of the graph.

 The model is inspired by the research paper:

-**“Deep Learning based Link Prediction for Minimizing Maximum Betweenness”**
+**"Deep Learning based Link Prediction for Minimizing Maximum Betweenness"**

 The implementation uses: